-- hyperpolarisation methods these are Polarimetry patents covering the methods by which noble gases are polarised and the methods by which the resulting polarised gas is isolated and delivered to patients.
+- imaging methods these cover the imaging of a subject, or patient, who has inhaled a hyperpolarised noble gas and the functionality of the gas as a contrast agent.
+Newly licensed technology from Duke University extends the protection over these patents through to the early 2030s; - hyperpolarisation methods these are polarimetry patents covering the methods by which noble gases are polarised and the methods by which the resulting polarised gas is isolated and delivered to patients.
 The latest of these patents expire in the early 2020s; - hyperpolarisation equipment these patents cover the multiple preferred mechanical design and automation elements of hyperpolarised equipment; and - RF coil patents these patents cover the use of cryogenics to improve RF coils SNR and image quality and may play an important part in the next generation of applications such as neurological, cardiac and oncology imaging.